DuongTSon/Financial-modelling-VN/README.md

 ### Implicit currency weights

 In many emerging country, central banks tend to claims that they pegged their currencies to a basket of currency.
-However, they never disclosed weights of currencies in that baskets.
+However, they never disclose weights of currencies in that baskets.
+That raise questions about inconsistency between central banks' talks and action.
 Fortunately, econometrics could help us find out whether central banks pegged their currencies to a basket or USD only.

 ### Forecast exchange rate using Artificial Neural Networks(ANN)